This was what he wrote when Bahta was an ally of Italy (1891):

 ምንጪ: Nella Colonia Eritrea: Studi E Viaggi; Con in Fine Il Discorso Di Ferdinando Martini Tenuto Alla Camera Dei Deputati Il 15 Febbraio 1908 (Italian Edition)

 What Ferdinado Martini wrote about Bahta Hagos (period 1891 -1895)

 Our destination was Segeneiti and Bahta Hagos met us half the way.
 Behind him was his brother and his son Geremedhin was also there.
 Bahta was in his mid forties.
 He was tall and thin.
 When you look at him you get the impression that he is cunning and crocked.
 But his land that extends from here to Mereb, doesn't know any one who was more honest than him.
-He was a Muslim who converted to Catholicism with his wife.
+He converted to Catholicism with his wife.
 His new faith bestowed on him a greater degree of integrity.
 There is no chief in his caliber in the area.
 One word from him would put an end to any conflict.
 Every body respects him and submits to his rule because he is humble, generous and committed to his friends and us, the Italians.
 He shows less pride than the other Eritrean chief's because he is more intelligent than them.
 Lastly, Bahta Hagos is not a saint because he killed his brother.

 You cannot describe the Abyssinians through the character of Bahta Hagos.
 He was an exceptional character.